Medical Cannabis Costs

 So if you have a product that’s 100mg/ml of CBD, the bottle is 30ml and the product cost is $150, here’s the calculation:

 This type of calculation helps you to compare different product prices with your doctor on an equal playing field.
+Now that you have an understanding of your product spend, we can talk about product prices.

 Australian grown cannabis products (Cheaper)

-While there are a number of Australian cannabis product manufacturers and distributors, there are only three companies that make products from Australian cannabis, manufacture in Australia and supply to patients.
+While there are a number of Australian cannabis product manufacturers and distributors, there are only four companies that make products from Australian cannabis, manufacture in Australia and supply to patients.
 These three companies are:

 Currently, Canndeo sells the cheapest Full Spectrum CBD product in Australia.
 It costs about $0.07 per mg.
-Canndeo is set to release a number of new products at the end of June.

 While price is definitely an important factor when talking to your doctor about cannabis medicine, it’s also crucial that your doctor finds the right product with the correct cannabinoid and terpene content for your condition.
 It’s also important to remember that like other medications, cannabis does not work for everyone.